Please click on the bar to have more details of the new item.

 - IEC 62196, Plugs, socket-outlets, vehicle connectors and vehicle inlets

-EV charging standards
+EV charging Standards

-These standards build upon IEC 61851-1 which defines the four modes of charging an EV from a power source.
+These Standards build upon IEC 61851-1:2010 which defines the four modes of charging an EV from a power source.
 Modes 1 to 3 are estimated to allow an EV to be fully charged in between three and ten hours through direct connection to a mains supply.
 Mode 4 could fully charge an EV in under ten minutes, but as it uses off-grid batteries, it is the most expensive to implement.

-The new general IEC 62196-1 standard applies to all four of these modes while IEC 62196-2 applies only to mains charging (Modes 1 to 3).
-A third standard, IEC 62196-3, is being developed to standardize DC (direct current) charging (Mode 4).
+The new general IEC 62196-1 Standard applies to all four of these modes while IEC 62196-2 applies to mains charging (Modes 1 to 3) and IEC 62196-3 to DC charging (Mode 4).

 In addition, IEC 61851-1 defines three cable and plug setups which can be used to charge EVs: Case A, where the cable is permanently attached to the EV; Case B, where the cable is not permanently attached to anything; and Case C where the cable is permanently attached to the charging station.

-IECEE-certified automotive parts and components
+IECEE-certified automotive parts and components/